 Office Hours (409 BHC): Monday, Tuesday & Thursday from 1:30-2:30 PM via Zoom or by appointment.

-As the Assessment Manager & Admissions Coordinator, Addison oversees student program progress requirements, tracks methods to improve student success outcomes, and strives to support communities of care.
-His studies include student success outcomes and retention in higher education, specifically in traditionally underserved populations.
-He seeks to understand how universities can best serve students and the state.
-Previously he studied traumatic brain injury and hypertension therapeutic pathways at the IC VA and Carver College of Medicine.
+Addison oversees student program progress requirements, tracks program methods to improve student success outcomes, and strives to support communities of care.
+His work includes supporting student success outcomes and retention in higher education, specifically in traditionally underserved populations.
+He seeks to understand how universities can best serve students and the state as an academic interest.
+He is published for work in traumatic brain injury performed at the IC-VA and hypertension therapeutic pathways performed at the Carver College of Medicine.

-- University of Iowa, MA in Higher Education and Student Affairs, 2020
+- University of Iowa, MA in Educational Policy and Leadership Studies, 2020

 - University of Iowa, MS in Molecular Medicine, 2017